 – Edvard Munch

-Edvard Munch was a Norwegian expressionist painter, who became an iconic painter of twentieth Century agnst and uncertainty.
-He was believed to suffer from some from of bipolar disorder / manic depression and as Munch himself say, this depression influenced his paintings – perhaps best epitomised by the “Scream” – one of the most famous paintings of the Twentieth Century.
-His paintings built on the ninenteenth century symbolism movement to incorporate his own unique expressionism.
+Edvard Munch was a Norwegian expressionist painter, who became an iconic painter of the Twentieth Century angst and uncertainty.
+He was believed to suffer from some form of bipolar disorder / manic depression and as Munch himself say, this depression influenced his paintings – perhaps best epitomised by the “Scream” – one of the most famous paintings of the Twentieth Century.
+His paintings built on the nineteenth century symbolism movement to incorporate his own unique expressionism.

 Famous paintings of Edvard Munch

-The Scream (1893) Originally called dispair, it was part of a series titled ‘The Frieze of Life’, in which Much explored themes such as life, death and fear.
+The Scream (1893) Originally called despair, it was part of a series titled ‘The Frieze of Life’, in which Much explored themes such as life, death and fear.

 Munch often made several copies of the same painting.
 One of the Scream versions were stolen from a Munch museum in Oslo 2004, but it was recovered by Norwegian police in 2006.